Proton Acceleration by Collisionless Shocks in Supermassive Black Hole Coronae: Implications for High-Energy Neutrinos: PIC simulation setup

 \section{PIC simulation setup}

-To reveal first-principle and self-consistent description of particle acceleration under the physical conditions of BH coronae, we employ Particle-in-cell (PIC) method.
-A series of large-scale 1D3V (one spatial dimension, three velocity dimensions) PIC simulations using the code SMILEI \citep{derouillat_smilei_2018} is adopted to survey the parameter space of the shocks in BH coronae.
+To reveal a first-principles-based, self-consistent description of particle acceleration under the physical conditions of BH coronae, we employ the PIC method.
+A series of large-scale 1D3V (one spatial dimension and three velocity dimensions) PIC simulations using the SMILEI code \citep{derouillat_smilei_2018} are adopted to survey the parameter space of the shocks in BH coronae.